-All students registered for 3 or more credit hours in the Fall or Winter terms are required to pay the following Student Fees.
+All students registered for 3 or more credit hours in the Fall or Winter terms, whether in a program or not, are required to pay the following Student Fees.

 REGENT COLLEGE STUDENT ASSOCIATION FEE

 This fee provides membership in the Regent College Student Association and which supports the work of the Student Council including representation of students in the life of the College, publication of the College newsletter (the Et Cetera) and the College Directory, provision of computers in the library for student use, and organization of many social activities throughout the year.